-The more that people are around family and friends who like to engage in risky and addictive behaviors such as drinking and doing drugs, strongly predicts whether they will go on to develop not just a dependency to the substance of choice, but an actual addiction.
+The more that people are around family and friends who like to engage in risky and addictive behaviors such as drinking and doing drugs, strongly predicts whether they will go on to develop not just a dependency on the substance of choice, but an actual addiction.
 The people who usually become addicted, don’t, unfortunately, see becoming addicted as a personal choice.

 They say from a young age that people, especially babies learn by association.
 People are natural observers and like to mimic or attempt to mirror other people’s similar behaviors.
 This is no different for those suffering from addiction and substance abuse.